eduartorres/R-Projects/README.md

 # R-Projects
-The repository currently contains some Data Analysis written in r language
+The repository currently contains some Data Analysis written in R language